Tutankhamun's mummy: Current location

 In 1926, following the conclusion of the initial examination, Tutankhamun's mummy was placed back into his gilded outermost coffin, which was then put back into the sarcophagus; a sheet of glass was placed over the top, allowing visitors to view the coffin.

 On 4 November 2007, 85 years to the day after Carter's discovery, Tutankhamun's mummy was placed on display in his underground tomb at Luxor, when the linen-wrapped mummy was removed from its golden coffin to a climate-controlled glass box.
 The case was designed to prevent the heightened rate of decomposition caused by the humidity and warmth from tourists visiting the tomb.

-As of mid-2022, there are plans to move his body to the Grand Egyptian Museum in Cairo, to be displayed together with the entire contents of his tomb.
+The young king Tut remains in his tomb in the Valley of the Kings in Luxor to this day.
+Despite rumors of his transfer to the Grand Egyptian Museum, he will not be transferred there due to being considered an essential part of the archaeological site in the Valley of the Kings.
+However, his belongings will be transferred to be displayed in an area of 7,000 square meters in the Grand Egyptian Museum.